FHWA Programs Address Bottlenecks from Varied Perspectives

 "Thus, a perennial member (4th worst in 2008) of the nation's top 10 worst segments was dramatically improved (now 491st in 2009) with some new paint."

-Here are just a few links to some of the many congestion mitigation efforts that FHWA is engaged in: Tolling and Pricing, high-occupancy vehicle legislation and enablement, Urban Partnerships, freight-specific analysis, special events, work zone congestion mitigation, traffic incident delay mitigation, and other driver behavior solutions, like ridesharing incentives, car sharing, and telecommuting.
+Here are just a few links to some of the many congestion mitigation efforts that FHWA is engaged in: Congestion Pricing, high-occupancy vehicle legislation and enablement, Urban Partnerships, freight-specific analysis, special events, work zone congestion mitigation, traffic incident delay mitigation, and other driver behavior solutions, like ridesharing incentives, car sharing, and telecommuting.

 Within the Office of Operations, the Localized Bottleneck Reduction (LBR) Program serves to bring attention to the root causes, impacts, and potential solutions to traffic chokepoints that are recurring events; ones that are wholly the result of operational influences.
 That program is the focus of the remainder of the web site.